Christian-von-Uffel/Is-this-book-good-extension/Notes.md

 # Notes

+## Code process

+load the page

+  performed by the browser

+qualify if the page is for a book product

+  check URL with manifest.json
+  check category with check-if-book.js

+fetch book data

+  get book data with get-book-data.js

+calculate book scores

+  calculate book scores with calculate-scores.js

+build the overlay

+  create overlay styles with create-styles.js create overlay with create-overlay.js

+display scores in overlay

 ## How to Create CSS Styles in Javascript
 the styles javascript file creates the overlay on the page.